Treatment of dual diagnosis and co-occurring disorders

 Dual diagnosis also known as co-occurring mental disorder is when a person with a substance abuse problem also has a mental health diagnosis.
 This could include depression, anxiety, PTSD, or others.
 Diagnosing a primary psychiatric illness in substance abusers is not always easy as drug abuse itself often produces psychiatric symptoms, therefore making it difficult to separate between substance induced and pre-existing mental illness.

 Those with co-occurring disorders face complex challenges.
 They have increased rates of relapse and hospitalisation until correctly diagnosed.
-At Miracle’s Asia, we will administer comprehensive biopsychosocial assessments and medical exams, as well as coordinating with any pre-existing or current medical or mental health professionals in order to ensure accurate diagnoses and formulate appropriate treatment plans.
+At our rehab in Thailand, we will administer comprehensive biopsychosocial assessments and medical exams, as well as coordinating with any pre-existing or current medical or mental health professionals in order to ensure accurate diagnoses and formulate appropriate treatment plans.

 The benefits of residential treatment for Dual Diagnosis are: